BrightwellPayments/readyremit-api-docs/wiki/getting-started.md

 ## Get recipient account fields

-The fields necessary for building a user-facing form to collect recipient *account* information is also dependent on the characteristics of the remittance corridor.
+The fields necessary for building a user-facing form to collect recipient *account* information also vary depending on the characteristics of the remittance corridor.
 To discovery these fields, call [Get Recipient Account Fields](https://readyremit.readme.io/reference/getrecipientaccountfields).

 ## Get banks and branches